RESOStandards/transport/proposals/data-provenance.md

 </EntityType>
 ```

-Similar to Media, the Provenance Resource is not required to be present at the top level and can exist only as an expansion.
-It implements a "belongs-to" relationship with its parent records based on ResourceName and ResourceRecordKey.
+Similar to Media, the Provenance Resource is not required to be present at the top level and can exist only as an expansion or both.
+It implements a "belongs-to" relationship with its parent records based on `ResourceName` and `ResourceRecordKey`.

 ## Section 2.2: Organization and System Identifiers
 RESO maintains identifiers for organizations and systems in both spreadsheet and JSON formats, which are used in Certification and RESO Analytics and are kept up to date.
 See the [**public RESO Certification site**](https://www.reso.org/certification) for more information.
 Records can be created, updated, or deactivated (but not removed) by [**contacting RESO**](mailto:info@reso.org).

 ### Section 2.2.1: Organization Resource
 Organization identifiers currently use the [**OUID Resource**](https://ddwiki.reso.org/display/DDW20/OUID+Resource) schema.

+The OUID Resource will be deprecated in favor the new _Organization Resource_ and language updated to reflect the changes to use Unique Organization Identifiers (UOIs) based on that resource.

 * **OrganizationKey** - String, non-nullable.
 The unique local key of the organization.
 * **OrganizationId** - String, non-nullable.
 The organization identifier